Kiran7007/Interview-Preparation/README.md

        * When stack memory is full, Java runtime throws java.lang.StackOverFlowError whereas if heap memory is full, it throws java.lang.OutOfMemoryError: Java Heap Space error.
        * Stack memory size is very less when compared to Heap memory.
 Because of simplicity in memory allocation (LIFO), stack memory is very fast when compared to heap memory.</br>

-* <b>Constructors vs Methods?</b></br>
+* **Constructors vs Methods?** </br>
-   * <b>Constructors</b> must have the name as the class name and does not have a return type.
+   * **Constructors** must have the name as the class name and does not have a return type.
 It can be used to instantiate any objects in the class whereas methods have no such rule and is another member of the class.
 Constructors cannot be inherited but a derived class can call the super constructor of parent class.
    * ```this()```: Constructors use this to refer to another constructor in the same class with a different parameter list.
    * ```super()```: Constructors use super to invoke the superclass's constructor.
-   * <b>Methods</b>: Instance methods on the other hand require an instance of the class to exist before they can be called, so an instance of a class needs to be created by using the new keyword.
+   * **Methods**: Instance methods on the other hand require an instance of the class to exist before they can be called, so an instance of a class needs to be created by using the new keyword.
 Class methods are methods which are declared as static.
 The method can be called without creating an instance of the class</br>

-* <b>What is the difference between instantiation and initialization of an object?</b> </br>
+* **What is the difference between instantiation and initialization of an object?** </br>
-   * <b>Initialization</b> is the process of the memory allocation, when a new variable is created.
+   * **Initialization** is the process of the memory allocation, when a new variable is created.
 Variables should be explicitly given a value, otherwise they may contain a random value that remained from the previous variable that was using the same memory space.
 To avoid this problem, Java language assigns default values to data types.
-   * <b>Instantiation</b> is the process of explicitly assigning definitive value to a declared variable.</br>
+   * **Instantiation** is the process of explicitly assigning definitive value to a declared variable.</br>

-* <b>Do objects get passed by reference or value in Java?
-Elaborate on that.</b> </br>
+* **Do objects get passed by reference or value in Java?
+Elaborate on that.** </br>
    * Java is always pass-by-value.
 When we pass the value of an object, we are passing the reference to it.
    * Java creates a copy of the variable being passed in the method and then does the manipulations.
 Hence the change is not reflected in the main method.
    * But when you pass an object reference into a method, a copy of this reference is made, so it still points to the same object.
 This means, that any changes that you make to the insides of this object are retained, when the method exits.
    * Java copies and passes the reference by value, not the object.
 Thus, method manipulation will alter the objects, since the references point to the original objects.
 But since the references are copies, swaps will fail.</br>

-* <b>Primitives in Java?</b> </br>
+* **Primitives in Java?** </br>
   <a href="https://github.com/anitaa1990/Android-Cheat-sheet/blob/master/media/2.png" target="_blank"><img src="https://github.com/anitaa1990/Android-Cheat-sheet/blob/master/media/2.png"></a></br>

-* <b>Difference between == and .equals() method in Java?</b> </br>
+* **Difference between == and .equals() method in Java?** </br>
   - The `equals()` method compares two strings, character by character, to determine equality.
   - The `==` operator checks to see whether two object references refer to the same instance of an object

-* <b>Why strings are Immutable?</b> </br>
+* **Why strings are Immutable?** </br>
   Once a value is assigned to a string it cannot be changed.
 And if changed, it creates a new object of the String.
 This is not the case with StringBuffer.</br>

-* <b>What is String.intern()?
-When and why should it be used?</b> </br>
+* **What is String.intern()?
+When and why should it be used?** </br>
    * String.intern() method can be used to to deal with String duplication problem in Java.
 By carefully using the intern() method you can save a lot of memories consumed by duplicate String instances.
 A string is duplicate if it contains the same content as another string but occupied different memory location.
    * By calling  the intern() method on a string object, for instance “abc”, you can instruct JVM to put this String in the pool and whenever someone else creates "abc", this object will be returned instead of creating a new object.
 This way, you can save a lot of memory in Java, depending upon how many Strings are duplicated in your program.
    * When the intern method is invoked, if the String pool already contains that String object such that equals() return true, it will return the String object from the pool, otherwise it will add that object to the pool of unique String.</br>

-* <b>String pool in Java:</b></br>
+* **String pool in Java:** </br>
    * String Pool in java is a pool of Strings stored in Java Heap Memory.
    * When we use double quotes to create a String, it first looks for String with same value in the String pool, if found it just returns the reference else it creates a new String in the pool and then returns the reference.
    * However using new operator, we force String class to create a new String object in heap space.
 We can use intern() method to put it into the pool or refer to other String object from string pool having same value.